AlexandreMarcotte/LBRYnomics/README.md

 ==========

 Bayesian extrapolation of LBRY tips.
 This is work in progress and you probably shouldn't try to use it yet unless you're me.
+I am, however, publishing the output from it at `lbry://@BrendonBrewer/forecasts`, and I should be updating that quite regularly.

 (c) 2019 Brendon J. Brewer.
 LICENCE: MIT.